DC293/DC293.github.io/_machine-learning/Linear-regression.md

     m = m_current - (learning_rate * m_gradient)
     return [b, m]
 ```
 We also need to consider how many steps to take.
-Too few and we may not reach our optimal, but too many we may time out.
-Together we can use our learning rate and number of iterations to work towards our optimal values.
+Too few and we may not reach our optimal, but too many and we may time out.
+Together we can use our learning rate and number of iterations to work towards convergence.

 ```python
 def gradient_descent(x, y, learning_rate, num_iterations):